THE LUCY RAYNER FOUNDATION

-Lucy Marie Rayner, a beautiful, sensitive soul, a daughter, a sister, a girlfriend, a grand daughter, a cousin, an auntie, a best friend, a helper, a hard worker, a diva, a perfectionist, a wild child, a risk taker, a party animal, the list goes on.
-Lucy took her own life on the 05th May 2012 aged 22 years.
+Lucy Marie Rayner was a beautiful, sensitive soul, a daughter, a sister, a girlfriend, a grand-daughter, a cousin, an auntie, a best friend, a helper, a hard worker, a diva, a perfectionist, a wild child, a risk taker, a party animal, the list goes on… took her own life in 2012, aged 22.

-No one saw it coming.
-It was a total surprise to us all.
+No one saw it coming, it was a total surprise to everyone.